Community Health Worker

 A University of Massachusetts Medical School Certificate in Primary Care Behavioral Health provides training for behavioral health professionals, including Community Health Workers, on working with primary care offices.

-Check the Massachusetts Office of Community Health Workers and the DPH Board of Certification of Community Health Workers for updates.
+Credentialing requirements are listed on Certification for Community Health Workers.
+For additional information or updates, check the Massachusetts Office of Community Health Workers and the DPH Board of Certification of Community Health Workers.

 See the Licensure/Certification Overview for more general information about licensure and certification.